KerynSuoress/go-year-countdown/README.md

 A Go-based desktop countdown timer that displays time remaining until the end of the year.

 ## Features
-- Real-time countdown (months, weeks, days, hours, minutes)
+- Real-time countdown (months, weeks, days, hours)
 - Custom rounded cards with navy blue theme

 ## Requirements